guillermooo/Vintageous/README.md

 To use this development version, you should:

-1. ensure the built-in Vintage package is in the ``ignored_packages`` list, as it is by default
+1. Ensure the built-in Vintage package is in the ``ignored_packages`` list, as it is by default
-2. zip the content of this repository and add the extension *.sublime-package* to the archive
+2. Clone the repository into a location of your choosing.
-3. copy the *.sublime-package* file to the *Installed Packages* folder, located under Sublime Text's data directory
+3. Run `build.sh`

 Documentation
 -------------